artbyoscar/EdgeFormer/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact and Partnerships

+For enterprise inquiries, partnership opportunities, or custom implementations, please contact:

+Oscar Nunez (art.by.oscar.n@gmail.com)

+We offer:
+- Customized implementations for specific hardware
+- Vertical-specific optimizations for healthcare, manufacturing, and automotive
+- Enterprise support and integration services
+- Training and certification

 ## Author